Client-Side Instructions

 The example below shows the following:

-- If the key is set to transparent mode, and the session is classified as not requiring a challenge, the modal box is not shown.
+1. If the key is set to transparent mode, or the session is classified as not requiring a challenge, the modal box is not shown.

 In this example, form elements are locked out until the Arkose Labs API is ready.
 To make this sample complete, the response.token is output to an alert box.
 In production the response.token is sent back to your server for further inspection.